Hassam Qazi

-Early life and career
+Early life and education

-Hassam Qazi was born in 1961 in Quetta, Pakistan and after his early education he did his master's degree in Commerce from Quetta University.
+Hassam Qazi was born in 1961 in Quetta, Balochistan, Pakistan and after his early education he did his master's degree in commerce from Quetta University.
 He joined the education field and was appointed as a college lecturer which he retained throughout his life.

+Career

 Qazi was interested in acting and joined Pakistan Television Corporation as an actor in the 1980s.
 He made his debut through the drama Khali Hath, produced by Dost Muhammad Gishkori at PTV Quetta Center.
 Despite his job as a lecturer, he successfully managed his acting career and appeared in many dramas produced by Quetta, Karachi and Islamabad centers.
 He got recognition through his drama Chaon which was directed by Kazim Pasha.
 His other famous dramas include Marvi, Dard Key Rishtey, Dais Pardais, Mitti Ki Moorat, Silsiley, Lab-e-Darya, Kashkol, Gharana, Mehrab Khan, Chakar-e-Azam and OOOSSS.
 Throughout his career, he won many awards.